Do I Need Medicare Part B If I Have Other Insurance

 Medicare Supplement (Medigap) insurance Plan G benefits are the same as those of Medigap Plan F, with one exception.
 The Medicare Part B deductible, covered under Medigap Plans C and F, must be paid out-of-pocket in Medigap Plan G. Once your out-of-pocket expenses reach the Part B deductible amount, you become responsible for paying 20% of the cost of Medicare-approved Part B services.

 If Medicare Supplement G is considerably cheaper than Plan F in your area, then it makes sense to purchase it.
-You will pay the Part B deductible once per calendar year, but the annual savings in premiums can offset that by several hundred dollars.
+You will pay the Part B deductible once per calendar year, but the annual savings in premiums can offset that several hundred dollars.
 Let us help you decide at Woody's Insurance.